Best Nursery Dresser 2018

 We picked this dresser because the brand (DaVinci) is reliable and has a good safety track record.
 The dresser itself is made of New Zealand pine and has metal drawer glides with safety stops (so drawers can’t be removed accidentally).
 DaVinci also includes an anti-tip kit—that is essential to install to prevent tip-over accidents.

 The Jayden comes in four different finishes (white, slate, espresso and chestnut).
-While the white finish is $350, the other colors run $20 to $50 more.
+The price can vary a bit depending on the finish color.

 Flaws but not deal breakers